 Best Forex Brokers Singapore

-To find the best forex broker in Singapore, we created a list of all MAS authorised brokers, then ranked brokers by both trustworthiness, as well as their Overall ranking from the ForexBrokers.com 2018 Review.
-The result is our top forex brokers list for Singapore.
+To find the best forex broker in Singapore, we created a list of all MAS authorized brokers, then ranked brokers by both trustworthiness, as well as their 2019 Overall Ranking.
+Here is our list of the top forex brokers in Singapore.